-- NHS England commissioned the HSCIC to deliver the new Data Service for Commissioners, initially for a 12-month period from 1 April. - We launched the enhanced Data Acquisition Service. - We launched the new Intranet site 'Connect ' which has already seen high usage. - South Community and Child Health programme received final approval of its Full Business Case (a significant milestone for the HSCIC as this is the first programme to receive cross-government approval, and move from approval and into delivery, since the new NHS system and HSCIC came into force). - The development of Spine2 with the associated business change required to optimise an inhouse solution has been a great example of collaborative working. - The HSCIC was commissioned by the DH Social Care Directorate to undertake a project to investigate the feasibility of automating the extract of data from Adult Social Care information systems. - The CSC LSP programme is in the final stages of its lifecycle.
+- Single set of HR policies delivered; - o Board, Executive Management Team (EMT) and Directorate KPIs implemented; and - Organisational Values programme established - NHS England commissioned the HSCIC to deliver the new Data Service for Commissioners, initially for a 12-month period from 1 April. - We launched the enhanced Data Acquisition Service. - We launched the new Intranet site 'Connect ' which has already seen high usage. - South Community and Child Health programme received final approval of its Full Business Case (a significant milestone for the HSCIC as this is the first programme to receive cross-government approval, and move from approval and into delivery, since the new NHS system and HSCIC came into force). - The development of Spine2 with the associated business change required to optimise an inhouse solution has been a great example of collaborative working. - The HSCIC was commissioned by the DH Social Care Directorate to undertake a project to investigate the feasibility of automating the extract of data from Adult Social Care information systems. - The CSC LSP programme is in the final stages of its lifecycle.
 The CSC contract was reset in October 2013, removing significant amounts of risk from the NHS. - A range of new data linkage and extract service products have been developed following the successful linkage of Hospital Episode Statistics (HES) to the Diagnostic Imaging Dataset (DID). - The HSCIC Systems & Service Delivery (SSD) group is providing a one-stop service, on behalf of NHS England, to the public and NHS from a contact centre in Redditch. - The London Health and Social care Information Sharing Programme won the HSJ Efficiency Award for Efficiency in Administrative and Clerical Services. - The outcomes for patients with mental health needs can be tracked more easily now that data from different care settings has been linked for the first time. - The infostandards.org website was launched to support information standards professionals across health and social care. - We have engaged with national partners to establish the HSCIC as a key player on the research and life sciences agendas. - The HSCIC has made a substantial contribution to the national work on the development and support of the health informatics skills and professional development.

-CIC Corporate Business Plan VU.5D U6/U1/2U14

-us from Capita

-nealth and wellbeing.

-The team that built Europe's biggest health website - NHS Choices - have joined Health and Wellbeing.
+HS CIC Corporate Business Plan v0.7 27/01/2014 • The team that built Europe's biggest health website - NHS Choices - have joined us from Capita Health and Wellbeing. ao nom Capita

-8 Appendix 2 - Alignment of HSCIC strategic objectives to Government priorities
+9 Appendix 3 - Alignment of HSCIC strategic objectives to Government priorities